 Remember, everyone is in the same boat trying to juggle productivity without losing their minds in complete isolation.
 We all need a little daily human interaction.
 Take intentional moments throughout each day to check-in on your colleagues, but keep in mind, everyone works differently.
 Keep conversations brief, cordial, and respectful of time, but make sure to let them know you care about their well-being personally and professionally.

 Hopefully these tips are helpful, feel free to share with your co-workers.
 If you would like to learn more about how MyCloudIT can deliver cloud/virtual workspaces to your organization to help get through this unprecedented time, here are a few ways to connect:

-- If you would prefer to speak with someone, fill out our , and in the notes put COVID-19, and we’ll be in touch with you as quickly as possible.
+- If you would prefer to speak with someone, fill out our request a demo form, and in the notes put COVID-19, and we’ll be in touch with you as quickly as possible.

-- If you want to check it out self-paced, start by watching a few short demo videos at .
+- If you want to check it out self-paced, start by watching a few short demo videos.
 Just scroll down and look for the videos that begin with “MyCloudIT Short Demo.”

-- If you’d like to set up a proof of concept in Microsoft Azure and need assistance, fill out our , and in the notes put COVID-19 POC, and we’ll be in touch with you as quickly as possible to create a new deployment.
+- If you’d like to set up a proof of concept in Microsoft Azure and need assistance, fill out our request a demo form, and in the notes put COVID-19 POC, and we’ll be in touch with you as quickly as possible to create a new deployment.